-In the 1970s, he toured with a gospel band and recorded with blues players like Commander Cody, Luther Tucker, Sunnyland Slim, Greg Allman, Chuck Berry, Steve Miller, Charlie Daniels, and George Thorogood.
+In the 1970s, he toured with a gospel band and recorded with blues players like Commander Cody, Luther Tucker, Sunnyland Slim, Gregg Allman, Chuck Berry, Steve Miller, Charlie Daniels, and George Thorogood.
 Vernazza also spent years with blues-harp player Norton Buffalo and his band the Knockouts, with whom Vernazza still occasionally tours.

 He played with the Elvin Bishop band for six albums, being heard on tunes like the 1976 hit “Fooled Around and Fell in Love” (which rose to #3 on the charts) and “Struttin’ My Stuff.”
 At his 1970s-era peak, Vernazza played 290 dates a year while appearing on music television shows of the day.